alexaoliveira2000/nonogram/readme.md

 ### Level 4 - Possible Solutions
 So far so good.
 Until now, this information can be enough to solve a grid if we are sure of every square we "paint", but what if we can't be sure without looking further ahead?
 This is where the solution possibilites come in.

-Before starting to solve, every row/column sequence can be transformed into a decimal number.
-In this algorithm, each row and column sequence is represented by the biggest binary number possible, even if the solution is a smaller number:
+Before starting to solve, every clues sequence can be transformed into a decimal number.
+In this algorithm, each row and column sequence is represented by the biggest binary number possible from these clues, even if the solution is a smaller number:

 ![sequences](https://github.com/alexaoliveira2000/nonogram/assets/77057098/322ea0bb-3a42-496f-951b-263e3135f07c)